Skip to main content

 sportsbet_sport_card_legacy

-Retrieve a single sport event card with event details and primary markets for a given event ID.
+Retrieve a single sport event card with event details and primary markets using just the event ID, no authentication required.

 Instructions